-- Please visit the National Wetlands Inventory Update project page for more information.
+- Visit the National Wetlands Inventory Update project page for more information.

-- Access the NWI Wetland Finder using a web browser.
+- Access the National Wetlands Inventory (NWI) Wetland Finder using a web browser.
 You must use a Firefox, Chrome, or Internet Explorer 9 (or above) browser.

 - View the data disclaimer and then begin exploring updated NWI data.

 - The default view is statewide but users can zoom in, search for a location, and click on the map to identify wetland resources.